geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 ## Introducing Knex

 NestJS is database agnostic, allowing you to easily integrate with any SQL or NoSQL database.
 We can use any `Node.js` database library or ORM such as [Sequelize](https://sequelize.org/), [Prisma](https://www.prisma.io/), [Knex.js](http://knexjs.org/)...etc.
-For this course we'll be using `Knex.js`, which is a SQL query builder with support for `PostgreSQL`, `MSSQL`, `MySQL`, `MariaDB`, `SQLite3`, `Oracle` and `Amazon Redshift`.
+For this course, we'll be using `Knex.js`, which is a SQL query builder with support for `PostgreSQL`, `MSSQL`, `MySQL`, `MariaDB`, `SQLite3`, `Oracle` and `Amazon Redshift`.
 As you might have guessed from the title of the chapter we'll be using [PostgreSQL](https://www.postgresql.org/) as a database.

-In order to work with `Knex.js` and `PostgreSQL` we need to install a few packages.
+To work with `Knex.js` and `PostgreSQL` we need to install a few packages.

 ```ts
  yarn add pg knex nestjs-knex
  ```

  **Remark**: The [nestjs-knex](https://github.com/svtslv/nestjs-knex) package is not an official NestJS package, but it suffices to integrate Knex with our NestJS application for this course.
-In a real-world application you might want to write your own NestJS package to integrate Knex.
+In a real-world application, you might want to write your own NestJS package to integrate Knex.
 This package is not frequently updated, making it troublesome to update `Knex.js`.

  After installing the `nestjs-knex` package we need to import it into our application's root module.
 Open the `app.module.file` and modify it as listed below.